cehteh/unsynn/ROADMAP.md

   this would disable parsing &str and related API's and most of the test suite.
 But should be sufficient for writing lean proc_macro parsers.
 * `Enclosed<Begin, Content, End>` like `Cons<Begin, Cons<Except<End>, Content>, End>>`
+* TODO: which types can implement default? ... keywords, make a `ExactInteger<const isize>`, bool, character, can we reverse string from char
 * improve error handing
    - document how errors are reported and what the user can do to handle them
    - User can/should write forgiving grammars that are error tolerant